Jacqueline Braggs MSc CAB, DipCABT, KPA CTP

 I then create a tailor-made plan for behavioural change, based on your individual needs and circumstances.
 This plan uses environmental management and positive-reinforcement training, and includes a detailed report, a summary for your vet, and ongoing support.
 The ultimate goal is to develop a harmonious and happy relationship that is mutually beneficial for you and your pet.

-I don't run group classes, neither do I use any single 'branded' training technique.
+I don't use any single 'branded' training technique.
 I will choose what's best for you and your pet and all cases are taken strictly on approval with your vet.

 My business is dedicated to Casper, who's behavioural journey has taken him from an aggressive and unsociable kitten to delightful, affectionate lap-cat and very best friend.
 I've lived with Casper and his brother Dylan since they were kittens, together with Oscar the Cocker Spaniel, and Squirtle and Pidgey the guinea-pigs.